 (Applause)

-Well, the was instantaneous and overwhelming.
-The ad went viral.
-Neither of saw it coming.
-There were media requests from all over the world, millions views and shares.
-Perhaps there really is an exhausted majority, I remember thinking to myself, and maybe this is the message they want hear.
+Well, the response was instantaneous and overwhelming.
+The went viral.
+Neither of us saw it coming.
+There media requests from all over the world, millions of views and shares.
+Perhaps there really is an exhausted majority, remember thinking to myself, and maybe this is the message they want to hear.

 I could actually feel my faith in the American idea start to rekindle.
-The popularity of ad validated my hope that most people really do want their political leaders to uphold the values that we our kids.
-That we can disagree without hate and contempt, even that we can find ways treat each other with respect even when we disagree.
-It seemed like there was a hunger for instead of arsonists.
+The popularity of the validated my hope that most people really do want their political leaders uphold the values that we teach our kids.
+That can disagree without hate and contempt, even that we find ways to treat each other with respect even when we disagree.
+It like there was a hunger for architects instead of arsonists.

-My hunch was confirmed one year later, when a professor submitted a version our ad to the Stanford Polarization and Social Change Lab as part of huge depolarization experiment.
+My hunch confirmed one year later, when a professor submitted a version of our to the Stanford Polarization and Social Change Lab as of a huge depolarization experiment.
 It was chosen as one of 25 interventions to be tested on over 30,000 people.
 The result?
-Our actually had a measurable depolarization effect, including a reduction in urges towards violence.
-It turns out there are things that we can do to alter the trajectory of the United States.
+Our ad actually had measurable depolarization effect, including a reduction in urges towards violence.
+It turns out there really are things that we can do to alter the trajectory of United States.

 Now look, I get it.
-It’s easy to a little hopeless as Americans once again barrel towards an election unsatisfying candidates and campaigns.
-But there is good news.
-Over the past six months, 20 from all across the country have filmed similar ads, most of them with a servant from the opposing party.
-And the data continues to show that people really are hungry something different.
-According to polling from More in Common, 70 percent of Americans hate the divisiveness in politics.
-And it also turns out that … Americans aren’t far apart as we think we are.
-The problem isn’t how far the average Republican and the average Democrat is on the actual issues.
-In fact, we’re not much different than other Western democracies.
-The is how far apart we think we are.
-Due in large part to conflict entrepreneurs both the media and politics, both sides overestimate the extremism on the other side about 30 percent.
-Now interestingly, this perception gap is actually strongest amongst progressive activists on the left and amongst conservatives on the right.
-So the people most engaged in the political process also the most inaccurate views of the other side.
+It’s easy to feel a little hopeless as Americans once again towards an election with unsatisfying candidates and campaigns.
+But there good news.
+Over the past six months, 20 governors from all across the country have filmed similar ads, most of them with public servant from the opposing party.
+And the data to show that people really are hungry for something different.
+According to polling from More in Common, 70 percent of Americans the divisiveness in politics.
+And it also turns out that … Americans aren’t as far apart we think we are.
+The problem isn’t how far apart the Republican and the average Democrat is on the actual issues. fact, we’re not much different than other Western democracies. problem is how far apart we think we are.
+Due in large to conflict entrepreneurs in both the media and politics, both sides overestimate the extremism on the side by about 30 percent.
+Now interestingly, this perception gap is actually strongest progressive activists on the left and amongst extreme conservatives on the right.
+So people most engaged in the political process also have the most inaccurate views of the other side.

-But perhaps the best news of is that there are very practical things that every one of us can do every day to help heal the divides our nations and our neighborhoods.
-First, we can start by turning off tuning out some of those conflict entrepreneurs.
-My wife and I, we stopped watching news 11 years ago and immediately saw an improvement in our marriage, family, and our mental health.
+But perhaps best news of all is that there are very practical things that every one of us can do every day to help heal the divides our nations and our neighborhoods.
+First, we can start by turning off and tuning out some of those conflict entrepreneurs. wife and I, we stopped watching cable news 11 years ago and immediately an improvement in our marriage, our family, and our health.

 (Laughter and applause)

-Now that always elicits a laugh, but we’re alone.
-Studies have found that more time spent on the latest headlines, whether social media or traditional media outlets, is really bad for our mental health.
-Psychologists refer to this phenomenon in different ways, like media saturation overload or or headline anxiety.
-You see, more news, on all the time, isn’t making us smarter, it’s just stressing out.
+Now that always elicits a laugh, but we’re not alone.
+Studies have found that time spent on the latest headlines, whether through social media or media outlets, is really bad for our mental health.
+Psychologists refer to phenomenon in different ways, like media saturation overload or doomscrolling or headline anxiety.
+You see, news, on all the time, isn’t making us smarter, it’s just stressing us out.

-Second, we can spend more time, preferably offline, with real people who are different than us.
-In the words of Bryan Stevenson, proximity will empower you.
-You see, it’s just to hate up close.
-“Tell me more about why you feel way” is a magical request.
+Second, we can spend time, preferably offline, with real people who are different than us.
+In the words of Bryan Stevenson, proximity empower you.
+You see, it’s just harder to hate up close.
+“Tell me more about why you feel that way” is magical request.

-Twenty years ago, we rarely identified each by our political identities first.
+Twenty years ago, we rarely identified each other by our identities first.
 As for me, I’m a father.
 I’m an NBA fan.
-I’m a terrible aspiring bassist in band.
+I’m a terrible aspiring bassist in a band.
 I’m a Utahn.
 I’m an American.
 How about you?
-You see, if we look beyond our political tribes, we can actually find shared identities and friendships that unite instead of divide.
+You see, we look beyond our political tribes, we can actually find shared identities and friendships that unite instead of divide.

 Now third, we can serve others.
-Service and volunteering help build up communities and improve our outlook on and the people around us.
-Some forms of regular volunteering have even been associated with lower blood pressure.
-There is better for the soul or society than giving back.
-Aristotle really on to something when he described and summed up the essence of life as: “Serve others and good.”
+Service and volunteering help build up communities and improve our outlook on life and the people around us.
+Some forms of regular volunteering have even been with lower blood pressure.
+There is nothing better for soul or society than giving back.
+Aristotle really was on to something when he described and summed up the essence of life as: “Serve others and do good.”

-Fourth, and finally, we can work to develop the classical political virtues of humility, patience moderation, without which, as John Adams explained, we all become ravenous beasts of prey. look, I know it’s almost laughable to talk about words humility in political discourse, but I truly believe that is the only way for us to remember how to disagree without hate and contempt.
-In the words of Judge Hand, who so eloquently stated, “The true spirit of liberty the spirit which is not too sure it is right.
-The spirit of liberty the spirit which seeks to understand the minds of other and women.”
+Fourth, finally, we can work to develop the classical political virtues of humility, patience and moderation, without which, John Adams explained, we all become ravenous beasts of prey.
+Now look, I know it’s laughable to talk about words like humility in political discourse, but I truly believe that it is the only way for us to remember how disagree without hate and contempt.
+In the words of Judge Learned Hand, who so eloquently stated, “The spirit of liberty is the spirit which is not too sure it is right.
+The spirit liberty is the spirit which seeks to understand the minds other men and women.”

-And I started with a quote from Reagan.
-He went on to say that freedom is not ours by of inheritance.
-It must be fought for and defended constantly by each generation, for it comes only once a people and those in history who have known freedom and then lost it have never known it again.
-Ladies gentlemen, it is our solemn duty in our generation to once again secure the freedoms endowed to all of us on high.
-We cannot wait for politicians or the to do it.
+And I started with a from Ronald Reagan.
+He went on to say that freedom is ours by way of inheritance.
+It must be fought for and defended constantly each generation, for it comes only once to a people and those in history who have known freedom and then lost it have never known it again.
+Ladies and gentlemen, is our solemn duty in our generation to once again the freedoms endowed to all of us from on high.
+We cannot wait for politicians or media to do it.
 It will take real work, hard work by each of us.
-But must remember how to disagree without hate.
+But we remember how to disagree without hate.

-We must rise up and that radical call to love our enemies — even, especially, our political opponents.
-It’s … It’s not an … It’s not an answer, but it is a simple one.
-If we really want to change the world, have to start by changing our own hearts.
+We must rise up and meet that radical call to love our enemies — even, especially, our political opponents.
+It’s … It’s not an … It’s not an easy answer, but it is simple one.
+If we really want to change the world, we have to start by changing our own hearts.

 Thank you.